harrywada/cs4395/README.md

 both PSG and SRL.
 I also respond to a few questions and describe my opinion concerning differences between the two approaches.
 You can read the full report [here](./homework05/homework05.pdf).

+# Homework 06: Web crawler

+I created a minimal web crawler that, given a starting URL, crawls one level deep to each anchored URL, extracts paragraph data, and synthesizes the most salient terms from each page.
+I selected a well-known artist, Bob Dylan, and used his Wikipedia page as a default.
+After manually selecting what I thought were the most important results, I found some terse definitions/explanations of them and stored this in a [pickled dictionary](./homework06/db.pickle).
+As usual, there is also a short [write-up](./homework06/homework06.pdf).